 Some good choices for ground cover plants under trees include:

-Tips for Planting Ground Covers under a Tree
+Planting Ground Covers under a Tree

 Like any other part of the landscape you install, planting ground covers under a tree starts with preparing the planting spot.
 You can plant ground coverage for trees at any time of the year, but early in the spring and later in the fall are the best.